nas5w/javascript-patterns/README.md

 # JavaScript Patterns

-Not to be used in production!
+This repository contains common algorithms, design patters, and techniques implemented in JavaScript.
+Code here is best used for learning purposes and practice.

+**Note:** Code from this repository should not be used in production!
+There are likely much more robust and well-tested built-in methods or npm packages to accomplish any task

-- Algorithms
+## Algorithms

 - Sorting
   - Merge Sort
-    - Quick Sort
+  - TODO: Quick Sort
-    - Bucket Sort
+  - TODO: Bucket Sort
-    - Heap Sort
+  - TODO: Heap Sort
-    - Counting Sort
+  - TODO: Counting Sort
 - Searching

-- Patterns
+## Patterns

 - Observer
 - Revealing Module
 - Singleton

-- Techniques
+## Techniques

 - Memoize